Unequal Error Protection for Digital Semantic Communication with Channel Coding: Introduction

-Only a limited number of studies have investigated the UEP problem in the context of semantic communication \cite{he2023rate, fayaz2024semantic}.
+Despite this potential, only a limited number of studies have investigated the UEP problem in the context of semantic communication \cite{he2023rate, fayaz2024semantic, xu2023unequal}.
 In \cite{he2023rate}, the authors addressed UEP for multi-modal semantic communication by applying the robust verification problem (RVP), which identifies an input feature as important if small perturbations lead to large deviations at the decoder output.
 In \cite{fayaz2024semantic}, the bits corresponding to segmentation maps were considered less important than those of latent maps, and the inherent UEP capability of polar codes was leveraged to provide stronger protection for the latent map bits.
-However, all these methods offer only modality-level or source-level error protection, rather than bit-level granularity.
+In \cite{xu2023unequal}, the authors utilized the attention score of each word to classify its importance into three levels, so that more important words are protected by a more robust BCH code.
+However, all these methods offer only modality-level, source-level or word-level error protection, rather than bit-level granularity.
 Addressing bit-level error protection is critical in digital semantic communication, as it enables fine-grained control over channel coding and provides greater potential for improving coding efficiency and resource utilization.
 To the best of the authors’ knowledge, no prior work has explored the bit-level UEP problem in digital semantic communication.